auth0/docs/quickstarts/android/03-session-handling.md

 ### Done!

 This exercise was simple!
-Look forward for other tutorials of Lock10.
+Look forward to other tutorials of Lock10.